What is a landing page?

 Another popular landing page builder is Unbounce.
 They are kind of pricey, starting at $49/month.
 They are really pretty similar to LeadPages, with tons of prebuilt templates to work from and integration with a lot of services.
 I haven’t used Unbounce too much as I prefer to pay half the cost with LeadPages, plus LeadPages is a Minnesota company.
 One nice thing about Unbounce is the free trial.

 I should probably mention Instapages as they are the other big service like LeadPages and Unbounce.
-Starting at $29/month, they are just slightly more expensive than LeadPages.
+Starting at $29/month, they are just slightly more expensive than LeadPages and less expensive than Unbounce.
 They have over 100 templates for you to use to create a landing page from (so not as many as LeadPages or Unbounce) and the templates look pretty similar to the other service’s templates.
 They connect with various email and CRM services.
 There is a 30 day free trial, which is great.

 SumoMe isn’t really a landing page builder, but they have their “welcome mat” feature that essentially turns every page into a landing page at the top.
 You then have to scroll down to see the content.
 This feature is really effective at getting conversions, and you can start using it for free!